-The founders of Robin Healthcare think doctors need smart assistants too – TechCrunch
+The founders of Robin Healthcare think doctors need smart assistants, too – TechCrunch

 The two men saw the wave of smart devices coming and figured there must be a way to use the technology to build a fully billable clinical report from monitoring the conversations with patients.

-The company currently has dozens of its smart devices installed in hospitals around the country including a large surgical practice in Tennessee, the Campbell Clinic; Duke University Medical Center’s Private Diagnostic Clinic; the University of California San Francisco Medical Center; and Webster Orthopedics in Northern California.
+The company currently has dozens of its smart devices installed in hospitals around the country, including a large surgical practice in Tennessee, the Campbell Clinic; Duke University Medical Center’s Private Diagnostic Clinic; the University of California San Francisco Medical Center; and Webster Orthopedics in Northern California.

-Robin integrates with the major electronic health records companies, Epic and Cerner, through third party integrations that are designed to make it easier to input data automatically as doctors are assessing a patient’s condition and delivering treatments.
+Robin integrates with the major electronic health records companies, Epic and Cerner, through third-party integrations that are designed to make it easier to input data automatically as doctors are assessing a patient’s condition and delivering treatments.

 “Part of why Robin exists is to avoid technology interrupting care,” says Auerhahn.
 “Having fewer interactions with EMR is a good way to do that.”